Near-critical supernova outflows and their neutrino signatures

-\oursection{Conclusions} We demonstrated that the formation and properties of the termination shock at the end of the neutrino-driven outflow inside an exploding supernova are sensitive to the physical conditions that exist inside a core-collapse supernova several seconds into the explosion.
+\oursection{Conclusions} We demonstrated that the neutrino-driven outflows inside exploding core-collapse supernovae possess a special property of near-criticality, which makes the neutrino signatures of the termination shocks a sensitive diagnostic of the physical conditions around the PNS several seconds into the explosion.
 While the shockwave and the central engine are shrouded from the outside by the stellar envelope, pronounced signatures of the termination shock are imprinted in the neutrino signal.
 These signatures open up additional physics opportunities for the upcoming large detectors, such as DUNE.

-We hope that our semi-analytical results on the shock physics can be supported and improved with detailed numerical simulations, and also applied to other environments, such as binary mergers \cite{Metzger:2008av,Wanajo:2011vy,Perego:2014fma}.
+Additionally, the outflow properties established here provide essential input into our analysis of the yields of $\nu p$-process nucleosynthesis.
+The conditions in the subsonic regime 1--2 seconds after the shock is launched turn out to be optimal, as described in~\cite{nu-p-paper}.
+Beyond this, we hope that our findings can be applied to other environments, such as binary mergers \cite{Metzger:2008av,Wanajo:2011vy,Perego:2014fma} or very massive stars~\cite{Fujibayashi:2015rma}.

 \balancecolsandclearpage \onecolumngrid